Objectives of the Hague Convention and exceptions

 The Hague Convention of 1965 has the following objectives:

 - to give the addressee of a document actual notice of the document in sufficient time;

 - to simplify the method of transmitting the document (alternative to diplomatic and consular courier); and

 - to facilitate proof of the delivery.

-The Convention does not apply to documents in penal, fiscal or administrative matters.
+The Convention cannot be used for documents in penal, fiscal or administrative matters.
 Nor does the Convention apply where the address of the intended recipient of the document is unknown.